 (2) At the same time as receiving the transcript, students also receive a Master's degree certificate with the date of the transcript.
 This certifies that the degree of Master has been conferred.
-The Master's degree certificate is signed by the Examination Board chairperson, the hand-written or machine-printed signature of the rector and has the official seal of the Technische Universität Dresden.
-Students are additionally provided with an English translation of the certificate and transcript.
+The Master's degree certificate is signed by the Examination Board chairperson, bears the hand-written or machine-printed signature of the dean, and has the official seal of the Technische Universität Dresden.
+Students are additionally provided with an English translation of the certificate from the Technische Universität Dresden and transcript.
+Students who have made use of Sec.
+23(2)(2) will receive a joint certificate from the Technische Universität Dresden and the collaboration partner.

 (3) The transcript indicates the date upon which the last examination according to Sec.
-14(2) was completed.
-It is signed by the Examination Board chairperson and carries the seal of the Technische Universität Dresden used by the International Institute (IHI) Zittau.
+13(2) was completed.
+It is signed by the Examination Board chairperson and carries the seal of the Technische Universität Dresden as used by the faculty.

-(4) The Technische Universität Dresden issues a Diploma Supplement (DS) according to the "Dresden Supplement Model" of the European Union/Europarat/UNESCO.
-The current version of the text agreed by the Conference of Ministers of Education and the German Rectors' Conference is to be used as a statement regarding the national education system (DS Section 8).
+(4) Technische Universität Dresden issues a Diploma Supplement (DS) according to the "Diploma Supplement Model" of the European Union/Council of Europe/UNESCO.
+The current version of the text agreed by the Conference of Ministers of Education and the German Rectors' Conference is to be used as a statement describing the national education system (DS Section 8).

-§ 23 Invalidity of the Master's examination
+§ 21 Invalidity of the Master's examination

 (1) If a student cheats in an examination and this cheating is only uncovered after the transcript has been issued, the awarded grade may be subsequently changed according to Sec.
-13(4)(1).
+12(4)(1).
 The Examination Board can declare a module grade as "insufficient" (5.0) and the Master's examination as "not passed".
-The same applies for ungraded module examinations and the Master's dissertation and colloquium.
+The same applies for the Master's dissertation and colloquium.

 (2) If the requirements for submitting a module examination were not met and there was no intent on the part of the student to cheat, and where this only comes to light after the transcript has been issued, then this fault will be rectified by allowing the module to be passed.
 If the student acted with intent to wrongly pass a module examination, then the Examination Board can declare the module grade as "insufficient" (5.0) and declare the Master's examination as "not passed".
-The same applies for ungraded module examinations and the Master's dissertation and colloquium.
+The same applies for the Master's dissertation and colloquium.